Tuanngo-02/Product-Service-API/readme.md

 # Features:
 - Authentication, Authorization
 - CRUD
+- Upload an image into product by ID
 - Validator (not null, format, check duplicate,...)
 - Paging and sorting
 - Ordering